![]() |

 radiation therapy in general

-Certified Radiologist and Radiation Therapy Specialist.
-Supervisory Doctor for Training, the Japan Radiological Society
+Certified Radiation Therapy Specialist, the Japan Society for Radiation Oncology

 General Clinical Oncologist Certified by the Japanese Board of Cancer Therapy